-Anyone who has ever seen a dog tremble with fear during a thunderstorm knows how sad it is to watch a dog that is normally well-behaved become fearful and pant, pace, cling to their people, hide under beds, and jam themselves in the smallest places trying to escape their and find their very own safe place.
+Anyone who has ever seen a dog tremble with fear during a thunderstorm knows how sad it is to watch a dog that is usually well-behaved become fearful and pant, pace, cling to their people, hide under beds, and jam themselves in minor places trying to escape there and find their very own safe place.

 And while…